Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Ally
 Cost: 1 MP
 Duration: Until used or combat ends
 Effect: Choose an element you are [Elementally Attuned](#elemental-attunement) to.
-Any hostile Abilities of the ward’s type attacks against an affected ally has its multiplier reduced by 1.
+Any hostile Abilities of the ward’s type against an affected ally has its multiplier reduced by 1.
 Special: The first time you gain an Ability with the [Elemental] tag, you also automatically gain the Elemental Attunement Power once.
 You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
 Description: A simple form of protection.
 This can represent a rune of protection, re-calibrating energy shields, banishing elemental spirits to deny foes needed energy, and similar defensive measures.